patrick0525/Python-Opn-isc-kea/readme.txt

 Creates
 opnsense_isc_static_lease.json
 opnsense_isc_static_lease_converted_to_kea_reservation.xml
+merge.xml is the new config file that constains the new kea rservations

+Try the beyond compare app to see the differences

-Adding the patch to the opnsense config file:
+Adding the kea reservation patch to the user's opnsense config file:
-In the opnsense GUI, create and add a device in the kea-dhcp reservation tab and apply save.
-You have just created an uuid for the subnet.
-Save this  config file, open an editor to identify your <subnet> unique uuid  </subnet>.
+In the opnsense GUI, create and add a device in the kea-dhcp reservation tab and apply save.You have just created an uuid for the subnet.
+Save this config file.
+Opnsense admin: In the the *.py search [ADD YOUR CONFIG] and change input_file equal to your config-OPNsense.localdomain-2024*.xml

-Edit the opnsense_isc_to_kea_reservations.py and add your unique subnet uuid.
-In the same directory run the modified opnsense_isc_to_kea_reservations.py and your current config-OPNsense.localdomain-2024*.xml that contains your isc-dhcp static leases.
-The *.py script will generate a new kea-dhcp format file as opnsense_isc_static_lease_converted_to_kea_reservation.xml.

-Cut and paste the new reservation .xml adjunct file into the existing kea-dhcp section of your current config-OPNsense.localdomain-2024*.xml.
-Restore confg xml and reboot.
+>>  python3 opnsense_isc_to_kea_reservations.py

+Creates
+opnsense_isc_static_lease.json
+opnsense_isc_static_lease_converted_to_kea_reservation.xml
+merge.xml is the new config file that constains the new kea rservations

+Restore merge.xml and reboot

 Done